YOURLS/awesome/README.md

 - [Advanced Reserved URLs](https://github.com/josheby/yourls-advanced-reserved-urls) - Extends the reserved word functionality, blocking short URLs containing reserved words, even if mixed case or written in leetspeak.
 - [Allow Aliases](https://github.com/adigitalife/yourls-allow-aliases) - Allow YOURLS to work with alias hostnames for the server.
 - [Allow Forward Slashes in Short URLs](https://github.com/williambargent/YOURLS-Forward-Slash-In-Urls) - Just as the name says.
+- [Allow Full Stops in Short URLs](https://github.com/SophiaAtkinson/YOURLS-full-stop-in-short-urls) - This plugin will allow full stops `.` in keywords when shortening URLS.
 - [Always-302](https://github.com/tinjaw/Always-302) - A newer alternative to 302-Instead.
 - [Amazon Affiliate](https://github.com/floschliep/YOURLS-Amazon-Affiliate) - Adds your Amazon Affiliate Tag to all Amazon URLs before redirection.
 - [Amazon Affiliate With Notice](https://github.com/Trsmoothie/YOURLS-Amazon-Affiliate-With-Redirect-Notice) - Adds your Amazon Affiliate Tag to all Amazon URLs before redirection with a notice of Amazon Affiliate link usage.